Robert A. Cumins

 took on September 11, 2001, Robert A. Cumins has worked as a well traveled photographer for 50 years.
 But it was this one image that

 would define his career more than anything else.
 The moment he stepped out to his ninth-floor balcony, 15

-miles to the west, he shot a burst of images of United Airlines Flight 175, the first image taken a fraction of a second
+miles west of New York City, he shot a burst of images of United Airlines Flight 175, the first image taken a fraction of a second

 before the hijacked jetliner hit the south tower of the World Trade Center.
 That photograph landed on the cover